breautek/storm/BREAKING_CHANGES.md

 This document describes high overview of breaking changes in between major versions.
 View the [CHANGELOG.md](./CHANGELOG.md) for more granular changes at the commit level.

+# 5.x -> 6.x

+`@arashi/logger` version 4.x is now needed which revamps how logging is done.

+`Logger` has been renamed to `BaseLogger` and there is a new `Logger` class in it's place that behaves similar to the old logger.
+`BaseLogger` is now a stream, which operates in object mode.
+Writable streams in object mode can piped to `BaseLogger` which will receive an `ILogObject`.
+The new `Logger` is simply just a class that attaches a `ConsoleStream`, which takes the `ILogObject`, formats them for console print.

+`BaseLogger` no longer accepts a directory and no longer writes to a file on disk by default.
+However, a transform stream can be created to convert the `ILogObject` into a buffer/string for a file stream.

+Settings introduces a `cloudwatch` object that allows you to configure cloudwatch credentials, region, and log group and stream names.
+If configured, a `CloudWatchStream` will be attached and will push log events directly into cloudwatch.

 # 4.x -> 5.x

 `DatabaseConnection` no longer accept strings for Queries.
 New `IQueryably` interface has been added and is what `DatabaseConnection` now accepts.
 The `Query` class implements `IQueryable` so if you have already refactored the code to use `Query` classes, then this change shouldn't affect you much.